wandb/docs/docs/support/how_custom_cli_commands_sweeps.md

   - ${args}
 ```

-The `${args}` key expands to all the parameters in the sweep configuration file, expanded so they can be parsed by `argparse: --param1 value1 --param2 value2`
+The `${args}` key expands to all parameters in the sweep configuration, formatted for `argparse` as `--param1 value1 --param2 value2`.

-If you have extra arguments that you don't want to specify with `argparse` you can use:
+For additional arguments outside of `argparse`, implement the following:

 ```python
 parser = argparse.ArgumentParser()